CodePassion-dev/code-review/ios/Coding-Best-Practices.md

 - Check polymorphism: final class, static.
 - Custom code can be replaced with native approach?
 - Merge fetch / resolve all merge conflict.

+# Naming check:

+- Syntax: typo, camelCase, UpperCamelCase (types, protocols), SwiftLint.
+- Naming clear and consistent.
+- Code should be self-explain / self-documenting, remove unnecessary comments.
+- Appropriate names: class, structures, enums, methods, properties.
+- Boolean values should start with 'is can', 'should', "will', ...
+- When in doubt - use longer names (adds more information) over shorter names (can bring confusion).
+- Every important event in the app should be logged.
+- The logs should contain enough information (class, function, parameters, severity).
+- Every public function should have a comment.
+- Every file contain a copyright.
+- Put /I TODO: Developer name - Which release - Description if needed.